ent/ent/doc/website/blog/2021-08-27-visualizing-your-data-graph-using-entviz.md

 ```bash
 go generate ./...
 ```
-You should now see a new file called `schema-viz.html` in your ent directory
+You should now see a new file called `schema-viz.html` in your ent directory:
 ```bash
 ll ./ent/schema-viz.html
 -rw-r--r-- 1 hedwigz hedwigz 7.3K Aug 27 09:00 schema-viz.html
 ```
 Open the html file with your favorite browser to see the visualization
 ![tutorial image](https://link/to/image)
-Next, let’s add another entity - Post, and see how our visualization
+Next, let’s add another entity - Post, and see how our visualization changes:
 ```bash
 ent init Post
 ```